ShawnZhong/AP-Physics-C-Mechanics/README.md

 # [AP Physics C Mechanics](https://mech.shawnzhong.com)
-Notes and Exercises on Advanced Placement Physics C Mechanics.
+Notes and Exercises on Advanced Placement Physics C: Mechanics.
 Your comments and criticism are greatly welcomed.

 I took notes based on the videos tutorials at [educator.com](https://www.educator.com/physics/ap-physics-c-mechanics/fullerton/), and the past exams collected below.